KristianEspevikUIA/KartverketProsjektGR20/README.md

 - An ASP.NET Core 9 container for running the application (automatically launched by Visual Studio)

-The Docker Compose setup requires one private environment variable for the database password, stored in a .env file.

 # Running the Application

 1. Start Docker Desktop